pyrra-dev/pyrra/README.md

 - Alerting: Generates 4 Multi Burn Rate Alerts with different severity
 - Page listing all Service Level Objectives
   - All columns sortable
-  - Sorted by remaining error budget to see worst ones quickly
+  - Sorted by remaining error budget to see the worst ones quickly
+  - Clicking on labels to filter SLOs that contain the label
   - Tool-tips when hovering for extra context
 - Page with details for a Service Level Objective
   - Objective, Availability, Error Budget highlighted as 3 most important numbers